 Yes, Roosevelt Island’s got parks, playgrounds, ball fields and promenades, more so than just about anywhere else in New York.
 And with fair weather and rising temperatures gliding in over the next week, it’s good for your health.
 Get out and enjoy our green space.

-We’re all in on social distancing to protect health during the coronavirus crisis, but that doesn’t mean hibernating.
+We were all in on social distancing during the coronavirus crisis, but that doesn’t demand hibernating.

-New York Governor Andrew Cuomo released firm guidelines to help us navigate the coming weeks.
+Then, New York Governor Andrew Cuomo released firm guidelines for navigating the coming weeks.
 But while the media focused on the “don’ts,” the governor included some important dos.

 Especially getting outdoors for some exercise and fresh air.
 Exercise is healthy to begin with, but now, it has the added advantage of getting us away from the news.